 Gore Park is located at 1 Hughson Street South, in Ward 2.
 Redevelopment of Gore Park is part of the Gore Pedestrianization Initiative.

-Based on recommendations from the Downtown Transportation Master Plan Review in 2008, Council approved the following three recommendations:
+Based on recommendations from the Downtown Transportation Master Plan Review in 2008, Council approved the three recommendations:

 - Relocate buses to the new bus terminal on MacNab Street.